osu-mist/RestPR/pseudocode.md

 else //db is down
 	500 internal server error
 ```
+With the DAO pattern in mind we can add a function to the players DAO that gets
+plays by season.

 Instead of trying to match spelling variations of player names the user will
 just be notified of new players that get added to the players table.
 This way they can manually merge the players on their own